Install: TruSTAR for Splunk v1.0.9

 - Click the Browse More Apps button to install from Splunkbase.
 This ensures you have the latest versions of the TruSTAR TA and App.

 - If you cannot connect to Splunkbase (for example, in an air-gapped environment), click the Install app from file button.
 You will need to first download the files from another computer and then transfer them onto the instance(s) where the installation will be done.
-For more information on air-gapped installation, see the FAQ - Splunk Integration file.
+For more information on air-gapped installation, see the FAQ: TruSTAR for Splunk support document.

-- Install the Technology Add-on for TruSTAR file or the TruSTAR App for Splunk file, whichever is appropriate for the Splunk instance you’re logged in to.
+- Install the TruSTAR App or Add-on, whichever is appropriate for the Splunk instance you’re logged in to.

 - Login to the Splunk node with a user account that has the admin role assigned to it.